-- Any comments on any figures in the summary of time spent accompanying the request the trustee wishes to make. - The steps taken to establish the views of creditors, particularly in relation to agreeing the strategy for the assignment, budgeting, time recording, fee drawing or fee agreement. - Any existing agreement about fees. - Details of how other professionals, including subcontractors, were chosen, how they were contracted to be paid, and what steps have been taken to review their fees.
+- Any significant aspects of the case, particularly those that affect the amount of time spent. - The reasons for subsequent changes in strategy. - Any comments on any figures in the summary of time spent accompanying the request the liquidator wishes to make. - The steps taken to establish the views of creditors, particularly in relation to agreeing the strategy for the assignment, budgeting, time recording, fee drawing or fee agreement. - Any existing agreement about fees. - Details of how other professionals, including subcontractors, were chosen, how they were contracted to be paid, and what steps have been taken to review their fees.